Code-Institute-Submissions/P0shJosh-diceroll/README.md

     - JavaScript used to enable interactivity of the webpages.

 - [jQuery](https://jquery.com)
-    - Lightweight Javascript Library used to simply some functions.
+    - Lightweight Javascript Library used to simplify some functions.

 - [Font Awesome 5](https://fontawesome.com)
     - Used for some of the smaller logos such as to "Close".